Skip to contents

 readout

-numeric vector with name to be the non-tte endpoint(s). readout should be specified for every non-tte endpoint.
-For example, c(endpoint1 = 6, endpoint2 = 3).
-If all endpoints are tte, readout can be NULL.
+a named numeric vector with name to be non-tte endpoint(s). readout must be specified for every non-tte endpoint.
+For example, c(endpoint1 = 6, endpoint2 = 3), which means that it takes 6 and 3 unit time to get readout of endpoint1 and endpoint2 of a patient since being randomized.
+Error message would be prompted if readout is not named or readout is not specified for some non-tte endpoint.
+If all endpoints are tte, readout should be NULL as default.

 generator